 Here’s what this command does:

-• -new: Generates a new certificate.
+: Generates a new certificate.-nodes

-• -key: Specifies the private key to use.
+: Specifies the private key to use.-sha256

-• -sha256: Uses the SHA-256 hash algorithm.
+: Uses the SHA-256 hash algorithm.-days

 When you execute this command, OpenSSL will prompt you to enter details for the certificate, such as country name, organization, and common name (CN).
 The CN is especially important as it is the name that identifies this CA. For a root CA, this could be something like “My Root CA”.